Employers may no longer deduct housing costs from minimum wage (withdrawn)

-With his change in law the government wants to better protect migrant workers.
-Abolishing the rule should prevent abuse and make housing costs fairer.
-This change will also make it easier for the Netherlands Labour Authority (Nederlandse Arbeidsinspectie, NLA) to check whether employers pay the legal minimum wage.
+With his change in law the government wanted to better protect migrant workers.
+Abolishing the rule should help prevent abuse and make housing costs fairer.
+This change would have also made it easier for the Netherlands Labour Authority (Nederlandse Arbeidsinspectie, NLA) to check whether employers pay the legal minimum wage.

 For whom?